jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

-## Lab 5: Exploring Jalapeno, Kafka, and ArangoDB [30 Min]
+## Lab 5: Exploring Project Jalapeno [30 Min]

 ### Description
-In Lab 4 we will explore the open-source Jalapeno data infrastructure platform.
+In Lab 5 we will explore the open-source Jalapeno data infrastructure platform.
 Jalapeno is designed to run on Kubernetes (K8s), which allows for easy integration into existing environments and supports deployment on bare metal, VMs, or in a public cloud.
 Kubernetes experience is not required for this lab as K8s has been preinstalled on the Jalapeno VM and we have included the required *kubectl* validation commands.

 Prior to exploring Jalapeno we will configure BGP Monitoring Protocol (BMP) on our route reflectors.

-At the end of this lab we will explore the power of coupling the meta-data gathered into Jalapeno coupled with SRv6.
+At the end of this lab we will explore the power of combining topology modeling in Jalapeno and SRv6 as a platform for network service innovation.
 We will demonstrate three service use cases which are not possible with classic MPLS networks.

 ## Contents
-- [Lab 5: Exploring Jalapeno, Kafka, and ArangoDB \[30 Min\]](#lab-5-exploring-jalapeno-kafka-and-arangodb-30-min)
+- [Lab 5: Exploring Project Jalapeno \[30 Min\]](#lab-5-exploring-project-jalapeno-30-min)
   - [Description](#description)
 - [Contents](#contents)
 - [Lab Objectives](#lab-objectives)